Colophon

 No cookie banner

-Nothing is stored, so nothing must be disclosed.
+Nothing is stored on your machine, so nothing needs to be disclosed.

 No third language